Shannon O'Connell

-She is managed by Glen Jennings (Tim Tszyu, Nikita Tszyu, Kostya Tszyu) and No Limit Boxing.
+Shannon O'Connell (born 20 January 1983) is an Australian professional boxer who has held the WBF female featherweight title, the WIBA super-bantamweight title and the Commonwealth female bantamweight title.

 Early life

-O'Connell was born on 20 January, 1983 in Adelaide, South Australia.
-At the age of 2 her father Kevin O'Connell passed away in a speedway accident.
+O'Connell was born on 20 January 1983 in Adelaide, South Australia.
+At the age of two her father Kevin O'Connell died in a speedway accident.
 As a result of the loss of her father, her mother Lynda became deeply troubled and much of Shannon's early life was marred by abuse and drug-use.
 She took up boxing at the age of 20 to rehabilitate a back injury she suffered playing netball.
 Her first coach was Terry Fox, an Adelaide boxer from the 1970s that competed in speedway competitions against her father.

 Amateur career

 O'Connell had a successful amateur career winning a national championship in her fifth fight.
 After a tournament in Tonga she met Brisbane trainer Chris McCullen, notably a trainer of former world champion Anthony Mundine and was persuaded to relocate to Queensland to continue her career.